samkatt/gbapomdp/README.md

 ## Development

 * documentation: Run `./make_documentation.sh` in root and find documentation in `doc/pobnrl` folder
-* formatting: Run `./static_analyse.sh` in root and check whether the code is formatted correctly
+* static analysis & formatting: Run `./static_analyse.sh` in root and check whether the code is formatted correctly
 * testing: Run `./run_tests.sh` in root and check whether all pass

 ### TODO